robertmuth/PyZwaver/README.md

 The core PyZwaver library does not have any non-standard dependencies.

+Some examples require additional libratries:

-However the example_webserver.py depends on:
+example_webserver.py depends on:

 * tornado
   http://www.tornadoweb.org/